CurtRod/SimpleEVSE-WiFi/README.md

 💾 [Latest Downloads, News and Changelogs (german)](https://www.evse-wifi.de/)

+## Attention:
+This file describes the structure of EVSE-WiFi in version 1.x.x and is only valid for the ESP8266.
+For the use of EVSE-WiFi 2.0 (based on ESP32) it is recommended to use the dedicated hardware 'EVSE-WiFi 2.0 Base'.
+You can find further information on www.evse-wifi.de.
+The EVSE-WiFi 2.0 Base Module can be bought [here](https://www.evse-wifi.de/produkt/evse-wifi-2-0-base/).

+## Introduction

 EVSE-WiFi brings WiFi functionality to your EVSE WB/DIN to control your Charging Station very easy.
 It uses an ESP8266 to communicate with the EVSE WB charging controller via ModBus (UART) and offers a web interface to control nearly everything.
-Optional there is a possibility to connect an impulse meter via S0 or a Modbus meter ([RS485-TTL Adapter](https://www.evse-wifi.de/produkt/evse-wifi-ttl-rs485-converter/) is required) and an RFID reader to detect valid RFID tags.
+Optional there is a possibility to connect an impulse meter via S0 or a Modbus meter (RS485-TTL Adapter is required) and an RFID reader to detect valid RFID tags.

 If you want to support this project, I would be very happy about a donation.